VALENTINA STAVROU, MD VISION CARE • FACIAL AESTHETICS • DRY EYE OPHTHALMOLOGIST | ΧΕΙΡΟΥΡΓΟΣ ΟΦΘΑΛΜΙΑΤΡΟΣ

 Is a high eye pressure reading enough to diagnose glaucoma?

-Not by itself.
-Eye pressure is one part of the picture, but optic nerve findings, imaging, visual field testing, corneal thickness, and follow-up over time also matter.
+No. Eye pressure is only one part of the picture.
+Optic nerve findings, OCT imaging, visual field testing, corneal thickness, risk factors, and follow-up over time also matter.

 Can glaucoma be cured?